March 5, 1973

 The best thing, I believe, is to exercise my BRAIN, then to let it take off, while I keep it under constant control.

-expand, stress may ease, etc., thus the subconscious will be allowed to
+Brain movement may expand, stress may ease, etc., thus the subconscious will be allowed to emerge.

 November 3, 1974